chrisxfire/chrisxfire.github.io/content/notes/asp.net/advanced/model-binding.md

 <o>Caution</o>: do not apply `[FromBody]` to more than one parameter per action method; it can only process one parameter.

-## Other Sources
+## other sources
 Source data is provided to the model binding system by *value providers*.
 Custom value providers can be built to get data from other sources.
 See the documentation.

 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-7.0#additional-sources

-# Model State
+# model state
-## Model Properties with No Values Found
+## model properties with no values found
 By default, if no value is found for a model property, a model state error **is not** created.
 That property is set to `null` or a default value.

 To force a model state error when no value is found for a property, use the `[BindRequired]` attribute.
 * <o>Note</o>: This attribute applies only to *posted form* data, not JSON or XML data which is handled by *input formatters*.

-## Type Conversion Errors
+## type conversion errors
 If a source is found but cannot be converted to the target type, a model state error **is** created (`ModelState.IsValid = false`).

-# Binding Simple Types
+# binding simple types
 Model binding can convert source strings into various simple types.

 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-7.0#simple-types

-# Binding Complex Types
+# binding complex types
 To bind, a complex type must have a public default constructor and public writable properties.

-## How Model Binding Matches Properties to Sources
+## how model binding matches properties to sources
 For each property, model binding looks through the sources for `PREFIX.PROPERTY_NAME`.
 If not found, it looks for `PROPERTY_NAME`.

 For query `?Instructor.Id=100&Name=Foo`, and given method `OnGet(Instructor instructor)`, model binding will bind `Id` to `100` and `Name` to `null`.
 This is because `Instructor.Id` was used for the first query parameter, so it expected `Instructor.Name` (instead of just `Name`) for the second parameter.

-## Attributes for Complex Type Targets
+## attributes for complex type targets
 <o>Note</o>: these attributes apply to *posted form data* only.
 They do not apply to *input formatters* which process posted JSON and XML bodies.

 ### `[Bind]`